 How is a Balloon Sinuplasty Done?

-A balloon sinuplasty can be done right here in our Associates of Otolaryngology office.
+A balloon sinuplasty can be done right here in our AOO/ENT specialists of the Rockies office.
 In most cases, it does not require anesthesia.
 During the procedure, our team will insert a catheter into your nostril to the sinus opening of your nose.
 A guide wire will then be inserted followed by a balloon catheter to the opening of your sinus blockage.
 The balloon will then inflate to open up your nasal passages to allow the mucus to drain.
 Once drained and the balloon has deflated, the wire and catheter will be removed.
 The procedure should take approximately an hour to complete.

 Balloon Sinuplasty Recovery